OpenSidewalks/OpenSidewalks-Schema/README.md

 OpenSidewalks uses the World Geodetic System 1984 (WGS-84) coordinate system.
 WGS-84 is a geographic coordinate reference system (CRS) with longitude and latitude units of decimal degrees.

-In compliance with the RFC 7946 GeoJSON, a CRS member will not be included in the OpenSidewalks datasets.
+In compliance with the RFC 7946 GeoJSON, OpenSidewalks GeoJSON files will not include a `"crs":` element.

 ## OpenSidewalks Dataset Metadata